 Columbiaville is a tiny village located in the state of Michigan.
 With a population of 710 people and just one neighborhood, Columbiaville is the 530th largest community in Michigan.
 Much of the housing stock in Columbiaville was built prior to World War II, making it one of the older and more historic villages in the country.

-Columbiaville is a blue-collar town, with 37.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Columbiaville, you'll notice that it is more blue-collar than most other communities in America.
+37.92% of Columbiaville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Columbiaville is a village of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Columbiaville who work in sales jobs (15.60%), office and administrative support (9.79%), and management occupations (8.87%).

 Also of interest is that Columbiaville has more people living here who work in computers and math than 95% of the places in the US.